 About the Reviewers

-Ingrid is the newly-appointed chief operator of The Blue Bookcase.
+Ingrid is the chief operator of The Blue Bookcase.
 She also just recently became the proud owner of a bachelor's degree in Comparative Literature.
 Some of her favorite authors are Leo Tolstoy, Sylvia Plath, Margaret Atwood, and Vladimir Nabokov.
 Ingrid loves military history, especially anything having to do with World War Two or Napoleon.
 Ingrid is happily married to a Navajo and thus loves learning about Navajo and other Native American cultures, and turquoise jewelry.
 She also loves modern art, diet coke, salt and vinegar chips, and learning languages.

 Christina has a bachelor's degree in piano performance, but she currently spends far more time reading than making music.
 She worked in library systems at the University of Utah, Harvard University, and KIMEP (a university in Almaty, Kazakhstan) before surrendering her life to two adorable children, Isobel and Jude.
 What little spare time she has is spent watching movies with the husband, Brooke, and daydreaming about being a doctor and a synesthete.